When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Cooperative Education

 - Distance Learning

-If English is your second language, you must provide proof of English language proficiency (ELP) prior to admission.
-ELP must have been completed within two years prior to application to the program.
+English Language Proficiency: If English is your second language, you must provide proof of English language proficiency (ELP) prior to admission.
+ELP test results must have been obtained within two years of the start date of your program.
 Acceptable evidence of ELP may be one of the following:

 Search Transfer Alberta for course and program transfer information including transfer agreements between post-secondary schools in Alberta, British Columbia, Northwest Territories, Nunavut and Yukon.

 Transfer(s) available outside of Transfer Alberta: Not available